AI as Coordination-Compressing Capital: Task Reallocation, Organizational Redesign, and the Regime Fork: Discussion and Policy Implications

 \subsection{Limitations}

 This paper has several limitations.
 First, the production function is stylized---a two-layer firm with Cobb--Douglas structure does not capture the complexity of real organizational design.
-In particular, the fixed factor shares ($\alpha$, $1-\alpha$) mechanically link the manager--worker gap to team size; under a CES specification with elasticity of substitution $\sigma \neq 1$, the managerial share could shrink as spans expand (if management and effective labor are substitutes), potentially attenuating or reversing the gap result.
+In particular, the fixed factor shares ($\alpha$, $1-\alpha$) mechanically link the manager--worker gap to team size; under a CES specification with elasticity of substitution $\sigma \neq 1$, the managerial income share could shrink as spans expand (if management and effective labor are substitutes, $\sigma > 1$), potentially attenuating the gap result.
+Full reversal would likely require additional changes beyond the production function alone (e.g., endogenous management intensity, alternative surplus-sharing, or non-binding capacity constraints).
 The regime fork's qualitative ordering is robust to $\alpha$ (Table~\ref{tab:robustness}), but testing robustness to $\sigma$ is an important extension.
 Second, the simulations are illustrative: they demonstrate that the model generates the regime fork, but calibration to specific industries or firms requires richer data than is currently available.
 Third, the simulation models a single multi-manager firm, not a general-equilibrium economy---inter-firm competition, labor market clearing, and endogenous entry are abstracted away.
 Fourth, worker skills are exogenous and fixed; in practice, AI may alter the returns to skill acquisition, endogenizing the skill distribution.
 Fifth, the model abstracts from firm-boundary effects~\citep{coase1937, williamson1979}---coordination compression may shift the make-or-buy margin in ways not captured here.
 Sixth, coordination cost is strictly decreasing in $K_A$ with no floor; in practice, verification and auditing overhead from managing large numbers of concurrent processes may impose a lower bound on effective coordination friction, attenuating span expansion at high $K_A$ without altering the regime fork's qualitative structure.
+Seventh, the elite complementarity parameter $\beta$ performs double duty: it simultaneously governs how pre-existing skill differences translate into coordination capacity and how AI access is distributed.
+In particular, the formulation $K_{\text{eff},i} = K_A \cdot s_i^\beta$ implies that at $K_A = 0$, all managers have identical coordination costs regardless of skill, producing a Gini of zero as a baseline normalization rather than reflecting realistic pre-existing inequality.
+Separating baseline managerial heterogeneity in coordination capacity from the AI complementarity rate---for instance, via $c_i(K_A) = c_0 \cdot s_i^{-\eta} / (1 + \gamma K_A s_i^\beta)$ where $\eta > 0$ captures pre-AI skill sorting---would allow the model to distinguish between pre-existing organizational inequality and AI-induced amplification.
+We leave this extension for future work.